rafaelha/tesseract-python/README.md

 If you have already built or installed the Tesseract C++ decoder from its [original repository](https://github.com/quantumlib/tesseract-decoder) and added the `tesseract` executable to your system's `PATH`, you can install this Python wrapper without the submodule.

 1.  **Ensure `tesseract` is in your PATH:**
     Verify that you can run `tesseract --version` from your terminal.
 If not, please refer to the [original Tesseract decoder documentation](https://github.com/quantumlib/tesseract-decoder?tab=readme-ov-file#installation) for build and installation instructions, and ensure the built executable is accessible in your `PATH`.
-Note that the tesseract executable is originally prepared at `tesseract-decoder/bazel-bin/src/tesseract` after compiling.
+Note that you can find the tesseract executable at `tesseract-decoder/bazel-bin/src/tesseract` after compiling.

 2.  **Install the Python wrapper:**
     ```bash